 Pelmo – Our trail today starts with a gentle ascent to a small local pass and then carries us further south, descending first through meadows and then forest toward the mighty Pelmo peak.
 The impressive North wall of the Pelmo soars over 3000 ft straight up, and we’ll traverse along the base of this to the Staulanza pass.

 Continuing from Staulanza, we’ll pass a couple of pleasant alpine farms and start climbing again up the north slope of the Torre di Coldai.
-Finally we reach the Coldai hut, our home for the night, a comfortable refuge nestled in the high, rocky peaks, with private double rooms.
+Finally we reach the Coldai hut, our home for the night, a comfortable refuge nestled in the high, rocky peaks.

 Civetta – An impressive day today as we first make a quick crossing of the Coldai pass and down to a small, beautiful lake.
-From the Lago di Coldai, we are traversing again, this time along the Civetta, a breathtaking mountain wall that towers above us on our left.
-We’ll make a short detour up to the Tissi hut, perched dramatically on the edge of a cliff, with views of the Civetta on one side, and views seemingly to forever on the other.
+From the Lago di Coldai, we traverse again, this time along the Civetta, a breathtaking mountain wall that towers above us on our left.
+If time permits, we’ll make a short detour up to the Tissi hut, perched dramatically on the edge of a cliff, with views of the Civetta on one side, and views seemingly to forever on the other.

 Leaving Tissi, we descend through meadows and then forest to the Vazzoler hut.
-The Civetta is just as impressive from this aspect as it is from the Tissi, and the Vazzoler has an inviting location with a pleasant outdoor terrace, and again, private double rooms.
+The Civetta is just as impressive from this aspect as it is from the Tissi, and the Vazzoler has an inviting location with a pleasant outdoor terrace.

-Forno di Zoldo – Our last hiking day is also one of our most rugged days.
-For all the rugged scenery, the alta via 1 typically consists of fairly moderate trails.
+Cortina – Our last hiking day is also one of our most rugged days.
+For all the rugged scenery, the Alta Via 1 typically consists of fairly moderate trails.
 Today requires some care but should be fine with a steady pace.
 It starts easily, with a straightforward descent from Vazzoler hut where we crane our necks to enjoy the southern flank of the massive Civetta above us.

 Soon we reach narrow trails with some rocky footing and some steep dropoffs.
 We’ll cross a succession of small passes, with varied and beautiful scenery, as we round the southern edges of the Civetta.
 By lunchtime, we should reach the Bruto Carestiato hut, a pleasant stop near the end of our hike.
-The last hour is easy, as we descend to Passo Duran and meet our awaiting taxi for a short transfer to Forno di Zoldo.
+The last hour is easy, as we descend to Passo Duran and meet our awaiting taxi for a transfer to Cortina d’Ampezzo.

 Remote huts with luxurious stops in village hotels.
 A rugged tour with a touch of comfort.Learn more ›